sabondano/webrc/_posts/2014-07-15-How-To-Fly-XDrone.md

 How To Fly XDrone
 -----------------

+**What exactly is this XDrone thing and who is this lesson for?**

-The XDrone is a quadcopter with four different channels, a sophisticated auto-stabilization system, and the ability to perform flips in four different directions.
+The [XDrone](http://webrc.co/xdrone.html) is a quadcopter with four different channels, a sophisticated auto-stabilization system, and the ability to perform flips in four different directions.
 If you've never flown a quadcopter or an RC helicopter before we recommend you start with a 2 or maximum 3 channel helicopter to learn the bascis of RC flying quads/helicopters.
 Once you've learned the basics you can come back and learn about how to fly the XDrone.

+**Overview**

 This lesson will guide you through the basic steps required to fly the XDrone and have a smooth first flight.

+**Turning it on**

+Turn it on by plugging in the battery.

+**Calibrating sensors/gyro**

 The most important thing to remember is that the XDrone's sensors will attempt to calibrate themselves at the 3 second mark after turning the XDrone on (you turn it on by plugging in the battery).
 If the XDrone is not in a perfectly flat surface (the ground) 3 seconds after turning it on, the sensors won't be able to calibrate correctly.

+**Where to fly**

-*Warning:* Before flying outdoors look for our article on how to use L1(power selector).
+*Warning:* Before flying outdoors look for our lesson on how to use L1(power selector).
 You must set power to 100% when flying outdoors.
 Also, we recommend to not fly outdoors on windy days.

+**The first flight**

 1. Turn on the XDrone by plugging in the battery and placing it on a flat surface within 3 seconds.